 In 2021, King County will recommend a second update to the High Conservation Value Property Inventory, which provides a higher level of protection for some open space lands acquired by the County.
-With this update, King County recommends adding approximately 2,400 acres of open space to the list of properties protected under the Open Space Charter.
-This would not change the use of these lands, most of which were acquired after 2015, but would add an additional layer of protection.
+With this update, King County recommends adding approximately 2,400 acres of open space to the list of properties protected under the Open Space Charter Amendment.
+This would not change the use of these lands, but would add an additional layer of protection.
 King County updates this inventory approximately every five years; the first update was approved in 2015.

 In November 2009, King County voters approved the Open Space Protection Amendment to the King County Charter by more than 80%, which ensured that certain King County-owned properties listed on a “High Conservation Value Property Inventory” would receive a higher level of protection against changes of use or surplus.